 Try some Mekong Specialties

 Fishing is a part of daily life in the Mekong Delta and you’ll find that seafood is served in pretty much every restaurant.
-Two dishes that are considered specialties in the Mekong are the aforementioned deep-fried elephant ear fish and “canh chua“, a tamarind flavored fish stew full of pineapple, okra, tomatoes, and bean sprouts.
+The two dishes considered specialties in the Mekong are the deep-fried elephant ear fish and “canh chua“, a tamarind-flavored fish stew full of pineapple, okra, tomatoes, and bean sprouts.
 Make sure you give them both a try while you’re in Cai Be!

 Go for a Swim